gencat/participa/docs/HOW_TO_UPGRADE.md

   * `decorators/decidim/participatory_processes/permissions_decorator.rb`
     * Override to allow private space users to acces public view
-    * probably removable from Decidim v0.24

   * `decorators/decidim/participatory_space_context_decorator.rb`
     * Override to allow private space users to acces public view
-    * probably removable from Decidim v0.24

-  * `lib/decidim/has_private_users.rb`
-    * Override to allow private space users to acces public view
-    * Could not use a decorator so the whole class has been copied
-    * Only the `#can_participate?(user)` has been modified
-    * probably removable from Decidim v0.24

   Following ones, for some addings or template overrides: